translucent-link/chainlink-node-jobs/polygon-mainnet/IPFS > Uint256,Uint256/README.md

 * `get` - internet-facing URL from where the integer is retrieved
 * `path1` - comma-separated JSON path used to extract the first integer value
 * `path2` - comma-separated JSON path used to extract the second integer value
+* `multiply1` - factor using to deal with precision and rounding errors applied to the number at then end of `path1`
-* `multiply` - factor using to deal with precision and rounding errors
+* `multiply2` - factor using to deal with precision and rounding errors applied to the number at then end of `path2`

 Note: use commas not dots for JSON paths.